FixedEffects/FixedEffectModels.jl/README.md

 ```

 ## Weights
-Weights are supported (corresponding to R weights and analytical weights in Stata).
+Weights are supported with the option `weight` (corresponding to R weights and analytical weights in Stata).